MIPI

 After connecting the hardware, the system will automatically detect both display devices.
 By default:

-The MIPI screen serves as the primary display showing the complete desktop environment, while the HDMI screen serves as an extended display for extended viewing.
+The MIPI display serves as the primary display showing the complete desktop environment, while the HDMI display serves as an extended display for extended viewing.

-2. In the display settings, you can see identifiers for both screens.
+2. In the display settings, you can see the identification for both displays.

 3. Select the desired display mode:

-• Extended Display: Two screens show different content and can be operated independently.
+• Joined Display: Two displays show different content and can be operated independently.

-• Mirrored Display: Both screens show the same content.
+• Mirrored Display: Both displays show the same content.

-1. When using dual display, it is recommended to use a power adapter with better performance.
+1. When using dual display, it is recommended to use a power supply with better performance.

-2. When the two screens have different resolutions, display effects may vary.
+2. When the two displays have different resolutions, display outputs may vary.

-3. Some applications may need window positions readjusted to adapt to the dual-screen environment.
+3. Some applications may need window positions readjusted to adapt to the dual-display environment.

 Application Scenarios

-• Media Entertainment Terminal: Using the Quectel-Pi-H1 single-board computer as a media entertainment terminal, it can play movies and videos, music, view pictures, etc.
+• Media Entertainment Terminal: The Quectel-Pi-H1 single-board computer can serve as a media entertainment terminal for playing videos, music, and viewing photos.

-• Industrial Data Visualization Platform: Using the Quectel-Pi-H1 single-board computer as an industrial data visualization platform, it can display industrial data, monitor equipment operation status, and perform data processing, etc.
+• Industrial Data Visualization Platform: The Quectel-Pi-H1 single-board computer can serve as an industrial data visualization platform to display industrial data, monitor device status, and process data.

-• Smart Interactive Terminal: Using the Quectel-Pi-H1 single-board computer as a smart interactive terminal, it can be used for various human-computer interaction applications.
+• Smart Interactive Terminal: The Quectel-Pi-H1 single-board computer can serve as a smart interactive terminal for various human-machine interaction applications.

 Troubleshooting